 Unfortunately, you can’t really achieve that by relying on your house’s heating system at all.
 What does that mean?
 You need a separate heater for the aquarium.
 You need to keep the water warm and keep it at that level as much as possible.
 That’s it, plain and simple.

 What happens if you can’t keep a stable tropical temperature in the tank?
 Well, for the particularly delicate marine and discus, it could result to stress.
 And you really don’t want stressed aquaria.

-So to avoid that and any of the other problems that come with an unstable heated aquarium, here are a few tips to help you in choosing the right heater for the tank.
+So to avoid that and any of the other problems that come with an unstable heated aquarium, here are a few tips to help you in choosing the best aquarium heater for your fish tank.